 - 1. Totals may not sum correctly due to rounding. - 2.
-Reserve metal price assumption of \$3.65/lb copper. - 3.
-Mineral Reserves are estimated using open pit discard NSR cut-off values of: - a. \$11.70/t for ore processed via concentrating and - b. \$3.65/t for ore delivered to the heap leach and SX/EW processing.
+Reserve metal price assumption of \$3.85/lb copper. - 3.
+Mineral Reserves are estimated using open pit discard NSR cut-off values of: - a. \$11.08/t for ore processed via concentrating and - b. \$2.98/t for ore delivered to the heap leach and SX/EW processing.

 The Caserones mineral resources and mineral reserves given above are presented on a 100% basis.

-According to Lundin, the Caserones mineral resources and mineral reserves increased from the previous estimate due to higher metal price forecasts, block model updates, and changes to mineral resource classification.
+According to Lundin, the mineral resources and mineral reserves were down marginally year over year due to depletion and updated cost inputs, which were partially offset by higher metal price forecasts.